PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

-\atb{Figure~\ref{fig:memory-allocation-mechanism} depicts an overview of our memory allocation mechanism.} Our mechanism first splits the source and destination operands into page-sized virtually-addressed memory blocks.
-We allocate two physical pages in different DRAM rows in the same DRAM subarray.
-These physical pages are aligned to the same page-size boundary (i.e., satisfying the \emph{alignment} requirement).
-We assign these physical pages to virtual pages that correspond to the source and destination memory blocks at the same index such that the source block can be copied to the destination block using RowClone.
+At a high level, our memory allocation mechanism (i) splits the source and destination operands into page-sized virtually-addressed memory blocks, (ii) allocates two physical pages in different DRAM rows in the same DRAM subarray,\revdel{ These physical pages are aligned to the same page-size boundary (i.e., satisfying the \emph{alignment} requirement).} (iii) assigns these physical pages to virtual pages that correspond to the source and destination memory blocks at the same index such that the source block can be copied to the destination block using RowClone.
 We repeat this process until we exhaust the page-sized memory blocks.
-At each step, we allocate physical pages from a different DRAM bank.
+As the mechanism processes subsequent page-sized memory blocks of the two operands, it allocates physical pages from a different DRAM bank to maximize bank-level parallelism in streaming accesses to these operands.